orbitdb/field-manual/01_Tutorial/04_P2P_Part_1.md

     });
 ```

 Now, you can either delete your data, by deleting the `ipfs` and `orbitdb` folders in node.js, or by clearing your local data in the browser, or you can restore locally.
+If you don't mind doing this, you can skip ahead to [Getting a list of connected peers](#getting-a-list-of-connected-peers).

+#### Restoring default IPFS config values

-If you don't want to blow away your data, then you can manually restore your bootstrap peers.
+If you don't want to blow away your data, then you can manually restore the default values by running a few commands on the application layer.

+#### Restoring your default bootstrap peers

+Bootstrap peers are peers that your node connects to automatically when it starts.
+IPFS supplies this list by default and is comprised of a decentralized set of public IPFS servers.

+However, since we purposefully started with an empty list of bootstrap peers and they won't be restored by simply removing the config values.
+This is because bootstrap and swarm values are persisted in your IPFS config.
+This is located in the filesystem in the case of node.js and in IndexedB in the case of the browser.
+You should not manually edit these files.

+However, nothing will change yet when you run the app.
+To see this, run this command in a running application:

 ```javascript
 await NPP.node.bootstrap.list()